AbstractMenus/Docs/advanced/logical.rst

 	  }
 	}

 In this example we used the rules block as a list.
-Consider in order what happens when you click on an item:
+Let see what happens when you click on an item in order:

 #.
 The message "You clicked on a pebble."
 #.
 The player will be checked for "my.perm" permission.